johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-12-08-npx-and-azure-artifacts-the-secret-cli-delivery-mechanism/index.md

 npm error npm login
 ```

-Then npm is telling you to authenticate with the npm feed.
+Then npm is telling you to authenticate with the private npm feed / registry.
 This is because the feed is private and requires authentication.
 This is a good thing; it means that your package is secure; just as you'd hoped.

 You may have your own way of authenticating with the feed.
 If so, great!
 Do that now and skip the next section.